greggersaurus/OpenSteamController/README.md

 ## Customize Song/Tune/Jingle Selections

-Assumption is that jingle data is coded into firmware or stored in EEPROM on NXP chip and I can come up with a way to change these into user customizable jingles.
+Assumption is that jingle data is coded into firmware or stored in EEPROM on NXP chip and I can come up with a way to modify this data into user customizable jingles.

 ### Firmware Assumption